cooper/juno/doc/oper_flags.md

 ### grant

-Use GRANT command.
-Note that this allows the user to apply any flags to himself, even "all."
+Use `GRANT` to add and remove oper privileges from a user.
+Note that this allows the user to apply any flags to himself as well.

 ### (g)rehash

-Reload the local server configuration or remote servers (g)lobally.
+Reload the server configuration with `REHASH`.

 ### see_invisible